 While there are numerous years when both, the red and white wine of Chateau Haut Brion perform equally well, as you can see, that is not always the case.
 There are years when the white Bordeaux wine of Haut Brion is much more successful, than their red wine.
 Of course, there are also years when the red wine is clearly much more interesting.

-Serving and Decanting Chateau Haut Brion with Wine, Food, Pairing Tips
+Serving Chateau Haut Brion with Wine, Food, Pairing Tips

 The white wine of Chateau Haut Brion is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.